Nold360/heqet/docs/appconfig.md

 | parameters | array |     |- name: ingress.host<br>value: awesome.url | Parameters override values of app |

 ## Custom Resource Definitions
 CRDs might be required before applying application configuration.
-If so, copy the `crd.yaml` into heqets `templates/crds`-Directory.
+If so, copy the `crd.yaml` into the `/crds`-Directory.

 ## Full Example
 Check out the `test`-Branch of this repo for my current testing setup.